-To start an artist in residency program that will house at least one artist at Waubonsie State Park (WSP) to engage with the natural resources of the park through a visual arts lens.
+To facilitate an artist in residency program that will house at least one artist at Waubonsie State Park to engage with the natural resources of the park through a visual arts lens.
 The artist will lead community events that will bring visitors to the park.
 The goal of the residency is to reach a broader audience of park-goers, thus increasing the number of visitors per annum and ultimately educating more people about the Loess Hills ecosystem.

-Yearly Oct.
+Yearly, Oct.
 15 to April 15

 Waubonsie State Park provides